 Why Trust GearLab

-Our team of fitness experts collectively have an impressive fitness resume, and were easily up to the challenge of testing these weight vests.
+Our team of fitness experts collectively has an impressive fitness resume, and they were easily up to the challenge of testing these weight vests.
 Lead tester Hale Milano is a former Army Ranger, CrossFit and triathlon athlete, rock climber, and no stranger to working out in a weighted vest.
 Hale has over a decade of experience training in weight vests — he's logged hundreds of miles and thousands of pull-ups, all while carrying extra weight for extra fun.

 Hayley Thomas also offered her expertise on this review.
-Hayley grew up training year-round for athletics, but since leaving team sports behind, she has developed her own strength training regimens.
+Hayley grew up training year-round for athletics, but since leaving team sports behind, she has developed her own strength training regimen.
 This helps her stay fit for rock climbing, which quickly graduated from a hobby to a way of life.
 With years of training under her belt and a clear goal to become a stronger climber, she is perfect for our testing team.

 A rigorous workout, side-by-side comparisons, and product analysis are all part of the process.